 This is most likely due to the Soothsayer's prediction starting to come to pass and by this point Shen is getting desperate to change it.
 His Mind Screw didn't work and force is his only option.
 You can sense it in Shen's voice when he ask how Po overcame his trauma.
 Even if its calm, his ambition has been left in ruins and he's got nothing to lose.
 Leading to the final assault and ultimately death at his own hands.

 Darla Dimple of Cats Don't Dance gets a big one at the end.
 Darla's attempts to sabotage Danny's last-ditch effort to show that animals can be stars actually helps them.
-At the end, frazzled, exhausted and more than a little mad, Darla crawls up to Danny and, in front of the audience, accidentally outs herself as the one who sabotaged his earlier attempt.
+At the end, frazzled, exhausted and more than a little mad, Darla crawls up to Danny and, in front of the audience, makes the foolish mistake of outing herself as the one who sabotaged his earlier attempt.

 Darla: I... should've drowned you all when I flooded the stage!

 Lord Barkis Bittern from Corpse Bride after finding out that Victoria is poor after he married her and especially at the end where he has a major Freak Out moment after he dies from accidentally drinking poison and the dead attack him.